Top 20 Project Management Interview Questions [updated 2021]

 Firstly, you should understand that the performance of your project team members determines your effectiveness as a project manager, therefore it is in your best interest as a project manager to ensure effectiveness amongst team members.
 However, this question in an interview setting aims to find out the following:

-- Your motivational skills (If unproductiveness is as a result of demotivation).
+- Your motivational skills (if unproductiveness is a result of demotivation).

 - Your problem-solving skills (if the team member used to be productive, then suddenly becomes unproductive).

-The question can be crafted in a wide range of formats, however the answer understands the mind of the interviewers when they ask these questions.
-A knowledge of the interviewer’s mindset would help you to craft your thoughts to proffer the best answer in an interview setting.
+The question can be crafted in a wide range of formats, however, the answer understands the mind of the interviewers when they ask these questions.
+Knowledge of the interviewer’s mindset would help you to craft your thoughts to offer the best answer in an interview setting.
 Remember to always prepare, be confident and honest with your answers.

 We've encountered a new and totally unexpected error.